mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/security/index.md

 ## Securely Exposing DC/OS {{ model.techName }} Outside the Cluster.

-Kerberos security is tightly coupled to the DNS hosts of the zookeeper tasks.
-As such, exposing a secure {{ model.techName }} service outside of the cluster requires additional setup.
+Kerberos security is tightly coupled to the DNS hosts of the ZooKeeper tasks.
+Therefore, exposing a secure {{ model.techName }} service outside of the cluster requires additional setup.

 ### Server to Client Connection

 To expose a secure {{ model.techName }} service outside of the cluster, any client connecting to it must be able to access all tasks of the service via the IP address assigned to the task.
-This IP address will be one of: an IP address on a virtual network or the IP address of the agent the task is running on.
+This IP address will be one of the following:

+- An IP address on a virtual network
+- The IP address of the agent the task is running on.

 ### Forwarding DNS and Custom Domain